cristianacmc/Linux-Project-Udacity/README.md

 - Back to the terminal logged as grader, paste the content to .ssh/authorized_keys file
 - run chmod 700 on ssh directory
 - run chmod 644 on the authorized_keys file
+- Open the /etc/ssh/sshd_config and where is `PermitRootLogin prohibit-password` to  `PermitRootLogin no`
+- run `sudo service ssh restart`

 To log as grader use the following command: `ssh -i ~/.ssh/graderKey -p 2200 grader@34.242.35.57`